Normalize Fonts for Comparison

 In short, comparing fonts at the same font size is almost never the right thing to do.
 Compare them at the same x-height or, better yet, at the same space usage.

 In full, recently I wanted to choose a font that looks good on screen at various resolutions and also in print.
 This is fairly subjective, of course, so there is a lot of noise out there.
-Going by the LaTeX Font Catalogue, Google Fonts, and similar font comparison sites turned out to be fairly misleading because they present fonts at the same font size (em in LaTeX and CSS).
+Going by the LaTeX Font Catalogue, Google Fonts and similar font comparison sites turned out to be fairly misleading because they present fonts at the same font size (em in LaTeX and CSS).
 The problem is that 1em is the size of a bounding box for the largest character, which can be arbitrarily loose.
 The perceived size of typical English text is much more closely determined by the x-height (ex in LaTeX and CSS).
 1ex is the height of the character x, which is pretty close to the height of other lowercase characters for most fonts.

 typography-line-terms